Current Location – Center, NY

-In 1999 Sister Sylvia Elaine returned to Maryknoll Center and has given generous service in various congregational offices.
+In 1999 Sister Sylvia Elaine returned to the Maryknoll Center and has given generous service in various congregational offices.
 She has also been the recipient of numerous awards.
 In 1991 Sister Sylvia Elaine received a Public Service award for outstanding community service from Brockport State University.
-In 1999 she received awards of Distinguished Graduate of the Year from Rutherford High School, NJ and also from the NJ State Senate for her years of missionary service.
+In 1999 she received awards of Distinguished Graduate of the Year from Rutherford High School, NJ and, from the NJ State Senate for her years of missionary service.
 In 2007, Sister Sylvia Elaine received a Certificate of Appreciation from the USCCB for her tireless effort and service on the National African American Catholic HIV and AIDS Task Force for her ongoing commitment to bring an end to HIV and AIDS in Black Communities.

 In June 2014, Sister Sylvia Elaine, who was raised in New Jersey, and with her family, walked several times in the American Cancer Society’s Relay for Life event in Newark, NJ, to help find a cure for cancer.